LMJL-Alea/squat/cran-comments.md

 ## R CMD check results

-There was no ERROR and no WARNINGs.
+There was no ERROR, no WARNINGs, no NOTEs.

-There were 1 NOTE:

-    * checking installed package size ...
-NOTE installed size is 13.0Mb sub-directories of 1Mb or more: data   1.1Mb libs  11.6Mb